My Story

 in Cincinnati, Ohio.
 I continued working there post-graduation

-develop programs and groups, and work with people of
+for several years.
+I developed programs and groups, and worked with people of

 different ages and genders seeking individual, family,